frederic-santos/compendium-santos-2020-jasrep/README.md

 For non Emacs users, a set of separate R source files also allows the replication of all the results presented in the article, and may be a starting point to build your own R scripts for outliers detection.
 All source files are independent (running all of them is not mandatory); and each Table or Figure is associated to an R source file.
 They can be found in the `/R/` directory.

 The encoding system is UTF-8 for all source files.

+Finally, the first draft of the manuscript (before any process of peer-review) can be accessed in its pdf version in the `/Preprint/` directory.